Tracer (Overwatch): Comics

-Merchandising and promotion
+Promotion and reception

 Tracer has appeared in Overwatch merchandising.
 In 2017, Japanese manufacturer Good Smile Company partnered with Blizzard to release Overwatch action figures in their Nendoroid and Figma lines, which included figures of Tracer.
 In 2018, Lego announced an Overwatch set featuring Tracer.
 In October 2022, Blizzard and McDonald's entered a promotional partnership, which packaged Tracer's "Lightning" skin for a limited-time with certain combo meal orders.
 Customers were granted the skin for use in Overwatch 2.

-Reception

 Tracer is often cited as the "poster girl" for the Overwatch franchise, with many publications referring to her as the original game's mascot or noting that she essentially fills that role.
 (Note: Sources that cite Tracer as such, or share similar sentiments like calling her the game's "cover girl" or "cover woman" include:) Similarly, video game media writers have described her as one of, if not the most "iconic" character in the franchise, with some including her among the best or most iconic video game characters in general.
 (Note: Sources that share such an opinion about Tracer include: